-- The end of 2007 comprised of a significant period of rainfall, which broke an extended dry period that the South East Queensland region was experiencing (Figure 4).
+- The end of 2007 comprised of a significant period of rainfall, which broke an extended dry period that the South East Queensland region was experiencing (Graph 3).
 This reprieve in harsh climatic conditions would have allowed a greater amount of exotic species to regerminate and grow extensively throughout both areas.
-This is indicated by the high exotic species diversity and coverage recorded in the February 2008 baseline survey; - Rainfall rates and totals as well as temperatures generally decline during the season of autumn.
-Particularly for the months of April and May in 2008, rainfall totals were well below long term averages (Figure 4).
+This is indicated by the fairly high exotic species diversity and coverage recorded in the February 2008 baseline survey; - Rainfall rates and totals as well as temperatures generally decline during the season of autumn.
+Particularly for the months of April and May in 2008, rainfall totals were well below long term averages (Graph 3).
 Such weather conditions reduce or halt the growth rate of plants and could have contributed to the decline in abundance and coverage of both exotic and AQIS listed species, which was observed within most areas of the Car Precinct and T1-3 Overflow area during the June 2008 plant survey; - Lower coverage and abundance leads to a decrease in species competition and allows a greater number of exotic species to occur in an area and may allow the species that are usually out-competed by more aggressive and dominant exotic species to be recorded / occur.
-This situation would have contributed to the general higher diversity levels recorded during the June 2008 plant survey; - Although temperatures have continued to be low over the months preceding the September 2008 plant survey, rainfall totals have been well above average for the June and July months before the current survey (Figure 4).
+This situation would have contributed to the general higher diversity levels recorded during the June 2008 plant survey; - Although temperatures have continued to be low over the months preceding the September 2008 plant survey, rainfall totals have been well above average for the June and July months before the survey (Graph 3).
 An increase in the availability of water in the soil profile produces favourable conditions for plants and can result in an increase in growth rates.
-This increase may have contributed to the increase in exotic species numbers that were recorded along the T1-3 Overflow area.
-Furthermore, regardless of maintenance along the T1-3 Overflow area occurring only a few weeks prior to the September 2008 plant survey,
+This increase may have contributed to the increase in exotic